 The FAM interface routines are in the libfam library. libfam depends on the libC library.
 Be sure to specify -lfam before -lC in the compilation or linking command.
+If you are using fam from a C++ program, libC is included automatically.
+You must include libC if you are using fam from a C program.

 You must include <fam.h> in any source file that uses FAM.
-You must also include <sys/select.h> to use the socket routines to communicate with FAM.
+You must also include <sys/select.h> if you use the select(2) system call.